in-sympathy/Waveshare_UPS_Hat_B_Monitor/README.md

 2) Cancelling a shutdown if you plug your Pi before the scheduled power off time.

-3) Stopping qbittorrent-nox whenever Pi switches to batteries.
+3) Stopping qbittorrent-nox whenever Pi switches to batteries if it was running (in case you use it).

-4) Starting qbittorrent-nox again when Pi is charging and has 90% battery or more.
+4) Starting qbittorrent-nox again when Pi is charging and has 90% battery or more (again - if you have it on your Pi).